top of page

 Most commonly used for commercial purposes, these hooklift bins are often too large for domestic driveways, although they do fit into some.
 When being used for domestic properties, they are either placed wherever they will fit, or you need to pay for an on-road council permit.

 They are widely used within the building and construction industry for commercial loads.
 They are also used for domestic purposes when people have a massive amount of waste to dispose of.
-Builders also use them for new builds of houses and blocks of units.
+Builders also use them for new house builds and blocks of units.

 They are also the only bins used by demolition companies.
-Hooklift bins are made of heavy-gauge steel, and they also have heavy reinforced bases and lifting arms.
+Hooklift bins are made of heavy-gauge steel and feature heavy, reinforced bases and lifting arms.
 Their purpose is for heavy loads.
-They often haul full loads of concrete, rubble, dirt, bricks, roof tiles, etc.
+They often haul full loads of concrete, rubble, dirt, bricks, and roof tiles.

 What's The Verdict